 For purist reasons, I prefer not to add colouring agents such as molasses, malt, treacle, caramel, coffee or cocoa to achieve that rich, dark colour associated with rye breads.

-Andrew Whitley’s Russian Rye Bread
+Andrew Whitley’s Russian 100% Rye Bread Recipe (Sourdough)

 The recipe I love most requires only four ingredients: rye sourdough starter, rye flour, water and salt.
 I usually add a bit of Brotgewürz as an optional addition as it enhances the flavour of the loaf.